codingsince1985/bitrot_killer/README.md

 License
 ==
-couchcache is distributed under the terms of the MIT license.
+Bitrot Killer is distributed under the terms of the MIT license.
 See LICENSE for details.